jankowskib/FELix/README.md

           $ felix --read boot.img --item boot

+* Write new `boot0`/`boot1` (**Warning**: this may brick your device if you write incorrect file)

+  1. Get firmware image

+  2. Boot to FES

+          $ felix --tofes <firmware.img>

+  3. Write new boot0 using fes context and boot0 tag

+          $ felix --write boot0_nand.fex -c fes -t boot0

+  4. Optionally reboot device

+          $ felix --reboot

 Issues
 ------------------

 As I have limited access to Allwinner devices, I encourage you to report issues you encounter in Issues section.
-As far I tested the tool on A23, A31 and A31s.
+As far I tested the tool on A13, A23, A31 and A31s.

 Todo